anithajujare24-crypto/E-Commerce-Order-Tracking-System/README.md

 💡 Highlights

-1. Automatically generates IDs using Oracle identity columns
+1. Automatically generates IDs using Oracle identity columns.
-2. Tracks orders and payments in real time
+2. Tracks orders and payments in real time.
-3. Keeps the data consistent with triggers and constraints
+3. Keeps the data consistent with triggers and constraints.
-4. Shows easy-to-read summary reports
+4. Shows easy-to-read summary reports.
-5. Clean folder structure so it’s simple to follow
+5. Clean folder structure so it’s simple to follow.

 🧰 Tools Used